-- Front air bags are installed in all new cars.
-When used with seat belts, air bags work very well to protect teenagers and adults.
-However, air bags can be very dangerous to children, particularly those riding in rear facing car safety seats, and to preschool and young school–aged children who are not properly restrained.
-If your vehicle has a front passenger air bag, infants in rear-facing seats must ride in the back seat.
-Even in a relatively low-speed crash, the air bag can inflate, strike the car seat, and cause serious brain injury and death.
+Front airbags are installed in all new cars.
+When used with seat belts, airbags work well to protect teenagers and adults; however, airbags can be very dangerous to children, particularly those riding in rear-facing seats, and to preschool- and young school–aged children who are not properly restrained.
+If your vehicle has a front passenger airbag, infants in rear-facing seats must ride in the back seat.
+Even in a relatively low-speed crash, the airbag can inflate, strike the car seat, and cause serious brain injury and death.

-- Side air bags are available in most new cars.
-They improve safety for adults in side-impact crashes.
-Read your vehicle owner's manual for more information about the air bags in your vehicle.
-Read your car seat manual and the vehicle owner's manual for guidance on placing the seat next to a side air bag.
+Side airbags are available in most new cars.
+Side airbags improve safety for adults in side-impact crashes.
+Read your vehicle owner's manual for more information about the airbags in your vehicle.
+Read your car seat instructions and the vehicle owner's manual for guidance on placing the seat next to a side airbag.

-If you have questions or need help installing your car seat, find a certified CPST.
-Lists of certified CPST and child seat fitting stations are available on the following Web sites:
+If you have questions or need help installing your car seat, find a certified child passenger safety technician (CPST).
+Lists of certified CPSTs and child seat–fitting stations are available on the following Web sites:

-- Never leave your child alone in or around cars.
-Any of the following can happen when a child is left alone in or around a vehicle.
+Never leave your child alone in or around cars.
+Any of the following situations can happen when a child is left alone in or around a vehicle.
 A child can: